bradbbrown/LabDemo/brad.md

 (We like dogs better anyway)

-This is feature 123a, just for Winnie
+This is feature 123a, just for Winnie and others who care about such things